 Assistant Professor, Co-Director of Relationships & Development Lab

 Jeremy Kanter is an Assistant Professor in Child and Family Studies and Co-Director of the Relationships & Development Lab.
-His research uses dyadic, longitudinal analyses to investigate quality, change, and stability in romantic relationships across the life-course, with a focus on identifying factors that reduce and widen disparities in relationship functioning in low-income families.
-Specifically, he investigates how contextual factors contribute to disparities in cognitive and behavioral components of relationships and to relationship stability within and across socioeconomic strata.
-In addition, he focuses on positive development and resiliency occurring in socioeconomically diverse families.
-He leverages this basic research to inform interventions and polices to strengthen low-income couples’ romantic relationships.
+His research uses dyadic, longitudinal analyses to investigate quality, change, and stability in romantic relationships across the life-course, with a focus on understanding how cognitive and behavioral components of romantic relationships develop in context.
+In particular, he focuses on how poverty-related stressors influence change and stability in relationship processes, positive development in socioeconomically diverse families, and the implications of these changes on mental health.
+He leverages this research to inform interventions and policies to support families.

 - Romantic Relationships across the Life-Course

 - PhD - Human Environmental Sciences, University of Missouri – Columbia, 2019

 - MS - Human Development & Family Science, University of Missouri – Columbia, 2016

 - BS - Human Development & Family Studies, University of Illinois at Urbana-Champaign, 2014

 - The Correlates and Outcomes of Change and Stability in Low-Income Marriages.
 Secondary Analyses of Strengthening Families Datasets (90PR0017-01-00), U.S. Department of Health and Human Services, Administration for Children and Families.
 (PI, $146,580).

 - The Influence of National Crises on Romantic Relationships and Mental Health.
 HES RAPID Grant, MU College of Human Environmental Sciences (Co-PI, $5,000, funded with Department of Human Development and Family Science match funds).